tranhoang030998/Project-Disaster-Response-Pipeline/README.md

 # Project: Disaster Response Pipeline

 - I've learned and developed my data engineering abilities in this course, which will increase my possibilities and potential as a data scientist.
 In order to create a model for an API that categorizes disaster messages, I'll use these abilities in this project to evaluate disaster data from Appen.
+- The project includes a web application where a first responder may enter a new message and receive classification results in several categories.
+The online application will also show data visualizations.

 ## Project Structure: